arminderk/MovieApp/README.md

 * The movies and theaters are connected by a ShowTime join which allows movies to be added to theaters, and show what date and time a specific movie will be played.

-* Lastly, the app features a Comment model and controller which allow users to add a comment in movies/show
+* The app also features a Comment model and controller which allows users to add a comment in movies/show

+* Users can sign up/sign in to the app, and this is achieved by using the Devise Gem

+* There is also a "Filter by Genre" feature which allows users to filter the movies by a specific genre